MartinPdeS/OCT_calibration/README.md

 # Py-OCT-Calibration

 This project aims to produce an easy to use tool to calibrate any SD or SS-OCT.
 By calibrate I mean substracting background - k-linearize spectra - evaluate and compensate dispersion.
+In order to compute the calibration the algorithm need multiple measurements:
+* mirror1.txt         (OCT interferogram with mirror in one side of the zero delay as sample)
+* dark_sample.txt     (OCT interferogram with ref arm blocked)
+* mirror2.txt         (OCT interferogram with mirror in the other side of the zero delay as sample)
+* dark_ref.txt        (OCT interferogram with sample arm blocked)
+* dark_not.txt        (OCT interferogram with both arm blocked)

+Those .txt file should be saved into a file in data/spectra/<dir-name> directory.

-## Packages depedencies
+## Packages dependencies

 In order to use the Py-OCT-Calibration Library, one must have installed the following packages: